What Are Aptitude Tests? How Are They Used in Recruitment?

 1. Numerical Reasoning Tests

-The questions in these assessment tests are often based on charts and statistics.
+The questions in these assessments are often based on charts and statistics.
 They assess whether the person is quick and accurate with understanding numbers.

 2. Abstract Reasoning Tests